kachan1208/hello-world/twilio.md

 ```

-The `EThree.initialize()` function gets the user's JWT, checks whether a user already has a private key saved in local storage and a published public key on Virgil Cloud.
+The `EThree.initialize()` function gets the user's Virgil JWT, checks whether a user already has a private key saved in local storage and a published public key on Virgil Cloud.
 The `EThree.initialize()` function must be used on SignUp and SignIn flows.

 ## Step 3: Register Users on Virgil Cloud
 User Registration on Virgil Cloud consists of generating a public-private keypair for a user, saving the private key on their device and publishing the public key on the Virgil Cloud (for other users to reference).

 To register users on Virgil Cloud you have to use `EThree.register()` method during the Sign Up flow in your application: